deepaklearner/sample_cypher/contractor_cid_nid_defect.md

 For CVSIdentifier, if userType column value in dataframe is "CONTRACTOR".
 Then check if networkAccess value is not "DNE", then set filtered_val based on networkAccess for that row.
 If networkAccess is "DNE" then set filtered_val based on division for that row.

-Modify the existing function only and accomodate the logic in existing for loop.
+Modify the existing function only and accomodate the logic in existing for loop. and i dont want to run the logic for contractor records twice.

 """
 sample yaml: